-As long as there’s been wine, there’s been wine writers.
+As long as there’s been wine, there’s been, wine writers.
 In Roman times, Pliny the Elder was very adept at identifying the best wines in the empire.
 A good review from the old guy could change a wine region’s destiny.
 Two thousand years later, not much has changed.

 Wine writers, critics, and specialized publications rate, review, and recommend thousands of wines every year.
 The wine industry, as we know it, wouldn’t be the same without these information channels.
 Instead of Pliny the Elder, we have Robert Parker.
 Wine reviewers set trends and guide customers’ preferences.
 Wine reviews are an essential part of the industry.

 Specialized publications are often the link between winemakers and consumers.
 High points and accolades can change the future of a wine producer, but as a wine connoisseur, one must be careful not to get influenced by a single good review.
-The following are the most influential critics, publications and wine reviewers around.
+The following are the most influential critics, publications, and wine reviewers around.
 Getting to know them will broaden your wine knowledge.
 They may even inspire you to write your own reviews.

 But wine is also personal; its enjoyment depends on your tastes and experience.
 Your favorite wine might not earn high scores, and that’s OK.
 One hundred pointers might not be your cup of tea, either.

-At the end of the day, your review and assessment of wine is the most important one.
-Keep on tasting and be a critic yourself.
+Each of the wine magazines listed here rates wine slightly differently.
+You may find that the wine ratings of specific critics align closely with your own preferences.
 The following are the top wine review publications.
 We list ourselves at the bottom, if only because we are the top wine site in Philly.
 Enjoy!

 In 1979, publisher and editor Marvin R. Shanken launched one of the most prominent and well-known wine publications.
 Wine Spectator annually reviews over 15,000 wines from around the world.
 In each of their fifteen issues. they review 400 and 1000 wines, focusing region by region.
 The magazine also has a powerful mobile app that allows registered users to find reviews for thousands of wines, including points awarded.